doctorfree/Obsidian-Custom-Discogs/Setup.md

 [ -x Tools/Discogs/mkdiscogs ] || {
-  echo "Tools/Discogs/mkdiscogs does not exist or is not executable." echo "The Setup.sh script must be run in the Obsidian-Custom-Discogs folder." echo "Exiting without performing custom setup." exit 1
+  echo "Tools/Discogs/mkdiscogs does not exist or is not executable." echo "The Setup script must be run in the Obsidian-Custom-Discogs folder." echo "Exiting without performing custom setup." exit 1
 }